 Are you confused about what an accountability group is and how it’s different from a mastermind group?
 Let’s clear it up!

-Just like there are no two mastermind groups that are exactly alike, there are no two accountability groups that are exactly alike.
+Just like no two mastermind groups are exactly alike, there are no two accountability groups exactly alike.
 So, let me give you an overview of both.

 The primary purpose of an accountability group program is to help members reach a goal or complete a project.
 Because members want to be more productive and manage their time better, an accountability group is about getting things done.
 It’s about holding each other’s feet to the fire and being accountable for taking action – or inaction.